vuoro/pelimanni/README.md

   playInstrument(violaInstrument, frequency, at, duration, velocity, volume, vibratoAmount);
 ```

-When you don't need an instrumen anymore you can destroy it, to stop and disconnect its OscillatorNodes.
+When you don't need an instrument anymore you can destroy it, to stop and disconnect its OscillatorNodes.
 (I'm not sure how necessary this actually is.
 The Web Audio API is confusing on this front.)

 ```js
 destroyInstrument(violaInstrument);